teomandi/DIT-BigData-Project2/disk_based_kmeans/README.md

 chunk and they are concatenated with a "|" as a separator, just like in genres.
 In this way, I can reuse the same functionality from d1 in d2.

-In order to recreate this file run:
+In order to create this new file run:

-`python recreate_file.py --movie path/of/movies.csv --tags path/to/tags.csv --output path/to/store/new_file.csv`
+`python create_file.py --movie path/of/movies.csv --tags path/to/tags.csv --output path/to/store/new_file.csv`

 or like the example below:

-`python recreate_file.py -m ml-25m/movies.csv -t ml-25m/tags.csv -o ml-25m/recreated.csv`
+`python create_file.py -m ml-25m/movies.csv -t ml-25m/tags.csv -o ml-25m/new_data_file.csv`

 **It takes about 10 seconds for the file to be created.**